 Has it been a while since your last dental visit?
 Need to schedule a routine cleaning for your family?
 Visit Coastal General Dentistry in Virginia Beach, VA, for professional cleanings.

 Regular dental cleanings help prevent tooth and gum infections.
-Led by Dr. Cappy Sinclair, our skilled team uses special tools to clean your teeth and gums.
+Led by Dr. Cappy Sinclair and Dr. Mark Reichley, our skilled team uses special tools to clean your teeth and gums.
 These tools remove plaque and tartar that you can’t get rid of with regular brushing.

 We also check for signs of tooth decay and gum disease.
 Tooth infections can cause pain, sensitivity, and color changes.
 Early signs of gum disease include red, swollen, or sore gums.
 If we catch these problems early, we can treat them before they get worse.
 Keep reading to learn more about the types of cleanings we offer and why regular cleanings are important.